 Small and Medium Enterprise Finance in Tunisia (2017-2023).
 In Tunisia, Connexus serves as a subcontractor to Chemonics International on the $69.6M USAID Jobs, Opportunities and Business Success (JOBS) project, which seeks to create 70,000 new jobs by the end of the project.
-As of the end of September 2020, JOBS had facilitated $86M in new investment (debt & equity), serving 3,015 beneficiaries (28% female).
+As of the end of June 2021, JOBS had facilitated $239M in commercial investment (debt and equity), serving 16,800 MSMEs (approximately 30% female owned).
 In addition, JOBS has created almost 5,000 new jobs in Tunisia to date.
 The project is working through multiple pathways to strengthen the competitiveness of small and medium enterprises (SMEs) to catalyze job creation within the country.
 As access to finance is often a main obstacle for SME growth, Connexus is helping overcome this challenge from the demand and supply perspectives.
-Connexus’ long-term Financial Services Specialists lead the project’s objectives for SME access to finance and investment, including conducting operational diagnostics and guiding financial institutions (FIs) to improve their processes for analyzing and investing in SMEs.
-In 2019, Connexus facilitated more than $11.6M in new SME finance and investment.
+Connexus’ long-term Financial Services Specialists lead the project’s objectives for SME access to finance and investment, including conducting operational diagnostics and guiding financial institutions to improve their processes for analyzing and investing in SMEs.

 To promote digital finance, Connexus supported development software applications for four partner FIs, helping develop a virtual branch network for the Bank of Tunisia and the Emirates, creating a digital loan application and document management system for the Tunisie Leasing and Factoring, designing an automated credit scoring system for the Small and Medium Enterprise Finance Bank, and upgrading credit processes, value chain finance, and operations for Zitouna Tamkeen.
 Through its support for digital financial services, JOBS leveraged more than $48M in new loans to more than 2,000 microenterprises and SMEs.
 Connexus also supported development of an online digital investment platform, JoussourInvest, to improve the efficiency and accelerate the flow of finance to SMEs.
 This digital marketplace matches SMEs with equity and quasi-equity investments from venture capitalists allowing businesses to grow, investors to exit, and improving liquidity in the private equity system.
 The JoussourInvest platform is now one of the largest investment facilitation tools in Tunisia, offering an alternative channel for investment transactions and facilitating $12.4M in equity transactions.